 Speaking of no touching … we all know that sometimes students just can’t help themselves.
 That’s where an Elf Repair Kit— a small packet of glitter to restore Elf on the Shelf magic in case the elf is accidentally touched — comes in handy for teachers!

-Elf Hot Cocoa
+Create Elf Hot Cocoa

 Grab the mini marshmallows for this fun Elf on the Shelf classroom idea from Georgia teacher Courtney Streeter (@kindergarten.with.courtney on Instagram).
 Her kindergarten class watches The Polar Express and enjoys hot cocoa — and so does their Elf on the Shelf.
-Elfie of course gets a little creative with his marshmallows!
+Elfie, of course, gets a little creative with his marshmallows!

-Toasty Elf on the Shelf
+Get Toasty With Elf on the Shelf

 South Carolina teacher Madison Hines (@spedventuresinkindergarten on Instagram) has one of the easiest ideas we’ve seen for an Elf on the Shelf in the classroom: Grab a piece of toast before you leave the house, and write a little note from your Elf on the Shelf about the weather!